 Additionally, our securities may in the future trade on more than one stock exchange and this may result in price variations between the markets and volatility in our stock price.
 Our CDIs are currently listed on the ASX, and we may list our common stock on a U.S. securities exchange in the future.
 Trading in our common stock and CDIs therefore may take place in different currencies (U.S. dollars on the U.S. securities exchange and Australian dollars on the ASX), and at different times (resulting from different time zones, different trading days and different public holidays in the United States and Australia).
-The trading prices of our CDIs and our common stock on either market could cause a decrease in the trading prices of our CDIs or common stock on either market could cause a decrease in the trading prices of our CDIs or the ASX and the price of shares of our common stock on a U.S. securities exchange.
-Such arbitrage activities could cause our stock price in the market with the higher value to decrease to the price set by the market with the lower value and could also lead to significant volatility in the price of our common stock or CDIs.
+The trading prices of our CDIs and our common stock on either market could cause a decrease in the trading prices of our CDIs or common stock on the other market.
+In addition, investors may seek to profit by exploiting the difference, if any, between the price of our CDIs on the ASX and the price of shares of our common stock on a U.S. securities exchange.
+Such arbitrage activities could cause our stock price in the market with the lower value and could also lead to significant volatility in the price of our common stock or CDIs.